 For 2015 the groups operating profit excluding items affecting comparability was SEK 1 700 million.
 Earnings were negatively affected by price decreases for printing paper and sawn timber, as well as a number of significant rebuilding and maintenance shutdowns.
 This was largely offset by a weaker Swedish krona, good production and cost rationalisations.
 Investments amounted to SEK 832 million and cash flow after investments was SEK 1 694 million.
 The dividend paid was SEK 840 million.
 Net financial debt decreased to SEK 4 799 million, giving a debt/equity ratio of 0.23.

-Holmen's business concept is to develop and run profitable business within three product-oriented business areas for paperboard, printing paper and sawn timber as well as two raw material-oriented business areas for forest and energy.
+Holmen's business concept is to develop and run profitable business within three product-oriented business areas for paperboard, paper and wood products as well as two raw material-oriented business areas for forest and renewable energy.
 Europe is the key market.